-Definitions vary across the States; however, the impact of any differences is considered to be small. - South Australian data represent the number of school leavers that have received and accepted an offer to a university in South Australia and the Northern Territory; however, this is not necessarily indicative of the enrolment status as they may not have enrolled at the institution by 31 March 2019. - Data for 2019 tertiary enrolments in Victoria are not available.
+Definitions vary across the States; however, the impact of any differences is considered to be small. - South Australian data represent the number of school leavers that have received and accepted an offer to a university in South Australia and the Northern Territory; however, this is not necessarily indicative of the enrolment status as they may not have enrolled at the institution by 31 March 2021. - Data for 2021 tertiary enrolments in Victoria are not available.

 For more information, please consult the relevant admissions centre as listed in the Source below.
 Source: Compiled by PHIDU based on data from the:

-- 1) Universities Admissions Centre (NSW & ACT), South Australian Tertiary Admission Centre (SA & NT), Tertiary Institutions Service Centre (WA), The University of Notre Dame Australia (WA & NSW), and the University of Tasmania.; and - 2) ABS Estimated Resident Population, 30 June 2019.
+- 1) Universities Admissions Centre (NSW & ACT), South Australian Tertiary Admission Centre (SA & NT), Tertiary Institutions Service Centre (WA), The University of Notre Dame Australia (WA & NSW), and the University of Tasmania.; and - 2) the estimated resident population, 2020 (calculated by PHIDU).

-Early childhood development: Australian Early Development Census, 2018 Developmentally vulnerable on one or more domains, 2018 by PHA, LGA, PHN, Quintiles, Quintiles within PHNs, Remoteness Developmentally vulnerable on two or more domains, 2018 - by PHA, LGA, PHN, Quintiles, Quintiles within PHNs, Remoteness Physical health and wellbeing domain - developmentally vulnerable/ at risk/ on track, 2018 - by PHA, LGA, PHN, Quintiles, Quintiles within PHNs, Remoteness Social competence domain - developmentally vulnerable/ at risk/ on track, 2018 - by PHA, LGA, PHN, Quintiles, Quintiles within PHNs, Remoteness Emotional maturity domain - developmentally vulnerable/ at risk/ on track, 2018 - by PHA, LGA, PHN, Quintiles, Quintiles within PHNs, Remoteness Language and cognitive (school-based) domain - developmentally vulnerable/ at risk/ on track, 2018 - by PHA, LGA, PHN, Quintiles, Quintiles within PHNs, Remoteness Communication skills and general knowledge domain - developmentally vulnerable/ at risk/ on track, 2018 - by PHA, LGA, PHN, Quintiles, Quintiles within PHNs, Remoteness Indicator detail: The AEDC results report on the number of children scoring in the following percentile ranges: 0 to 10th percentile (developmentally vulnerable), 11th to 25th percentile (developmentally at risk) and above the 25th percentile (developmentally on track).
-The PHIDU data is presented for children who were:
+Early childhood development: Australian Early Development Census, 2021 Developmentally vulnerable on one or more domains, 2021 - by PHA, LGA, PHN, Quintiles, Quintiles within PHNs, Remoteness Developmentally vulnerable on two or more domains, 2021 - by PHA, LGA, PHN, Quintiles, Quintiles within PHNs, Remoteness Developmentally on track on all five domains, 2021 by PHA, LGA, PHN, Quintiles, Quintiles within PHNs, Remoteness Physical health and wellbeing domain - developmentally vulnerable/ at risk/ on track, 2021 - by PHA, LGA, PHN, Quintiles, Quintiles within PHNs, Remoteness Social competence domain - developmentally vulnerable/ at risk/ on track, 2021 - by PHA, LGA, PHN, Quintiles, Quintiles within PHNs, Remoteness Emotional maturity domain - developmentally vulnerable/ at risk/ on track, 2021 - by PHA, LGA, PHN, Quintiles, Quintiles within PHNs, Remoteness Language and cognitive (school-based) domain - developmentally vulnerable/ at risk/ on track, 2021 by PHA, LGA, PHN, Quintiles, Quintiles within PHNs, Remoteness Communication skills and general knowledge domain - developmentally vulnerable/ at risk/ on track, 2021 - by PHA, LGA, PHN, Quintiles, Quintiles within PHNs, Remoteness Physical readiness for school day - developmentally vulnerable, 2021 - by PHA, LGA, PHN, Quintiles, Quintiles within PHNs, Remoteness Physical independence - developmentally vulnerable, 2021 - by PHA, LGA, PHN, Quintiles, Quintiles within PHNs, Remoteness Gross and fine motor skills - developmentally vulnerable, 2021 - by PHA, LGA, PHN, Quintiles, Quintiles within PHNs, Remoteness Indicator detail: The AEDC results report on the number of children scoring in the following percentile ranges: 0 to 10th percentile (developmentally vulnerable), 11th to 25th percentile (developmentally at risk) and above the 25th percentile (developmentally on track).
+The PHIDU data are presented for children who were: